goncalor/old-computer-log/readme.markdown

 The battery is most probably dead in a computer with 20+ years, that much I figured.
 But now I'm sure this may be preventing the system to boot.
 Replacing the battery might be all that is needed for it to boot.

+#### 12h30

+The battery plastic box is fastened to the chassis with velcrum.
+The box seems to be a bit damp: the battery may be leaking.

+Nope, it's not leaking.
+The battery turns out to occupy only half the space in the box.
+It's a 1/2 AA battery!
+It's a TL-5151, 3.6 V and unknown capacity.
+I should check if it's dead, but I don't have a multimeter (should buy one).
+I guess I will use one LED and a resistor to see if it lights up.

+A green LED (2.1 V?), a 220 and a 330 resistors in parallel.
+That should be about 9.1 mA through the LED.
+Nothing happened, as expected.
+This battery is dead (going to save it to test later with a multimeter, I guess).
+I think I will make a series of two AA batteries and test this.
+I don't have any 3.6 V battery.

+BTW: there seems to be no on-board battery.
+The place for the battery is there but there is none soldered.
+Unless it's on the underside of the motherboard.
+An external battery can be used connected to JP1 (marked on the board, it says J1 on this manual) and that is where the TL-5151 is connected.

+#### 15h

+Grabbed a 2 AAA battery support I had laying around.
+Substituted the 3.6 battery by this 2 AAA battery combo (3V total).
+Powered the computer.
+Still the same beeps.
+Either the problem is not (only) from the battery or 3V won't do it.

 License
 =======